-After you have figured out why your lawn is faded, it is time to figure out how to turn a yellow lawn green again.
-The easiest way is to give the lawn good care and enhance the vigor and health of the turf grass so it has the strength to combat any pest or disease problems.
+The easiest cure is to give the lawn good care and enhance its vigor and health so it has the strength to combat any pest or disease problems.
+Here are some ideas:

 - Thin out trees so plenty of sunlight can get into the area.

 - Maintain a sharp mower and only mow when the grass is dry.